Lichenglong1/postTSInSAR-denoiser/README.md

-# A deep-learning-based denoiser to automatically recover clean time series deformation following an earthquake directly from input noisy TSInSAR, which is applicable if a InSAR time series including more than 16 SAR acquisitions is available.
+# A deep-learning-based denoiser to reconstruct time series deformation following an earthquake in noisy InSAR time series

 # Installation
 ## Basic